jefrajames/jnoslqdemo/README.md

 The ambition of JNoSQL is to provide a consistent developer experience across the different NoSQL technologies while enabling to use some specificities.

-As illustrated by the above mentioned hands-on , JNoSQL offers two ways to interact with a database:
+As illustrated in the above mentioned hands-on , JNoSQL offers two ways to interact with a database:

 1. using a Template,
 2. using a Repositoty